1. Eligibility Criteria for the J-1 Visa

 CURRENT STUDENTS: Please request an appointment your international student advisor to discuss your eligibility.

-IMPORTANT: Before requesting a DS-2019 form for the J-1 visa, please read carefully about differences between F-1 and J-1 visa, such as the 2-year residency requirement, and mandatory health insurance and employment permission for J-2 dependents.
+COMPARISON OF F-1 AND J-1 VISA: Before requesting a DS-2019 form for the J-1 visa, please read carefully about differences between F-1 and J-1 visa, such as the 2-year residency requirement, and mandatory health insurance and employment permission for J-2 dependents.

 REQUIRED HEALTH INSURANCE COVERAGE